Gembrook

-Gembrook is a popular destination for the residents of Melbourne as it is less than 1.5 hours drive from the city centre.
+Nestled on the edge of the Dandenong Ranges, Gembrook is a popular day-trip and weekend destination for Melburnians, offering a scenic retreat less than 1.5 hours’ drive from the city.

 History

 Gembrook was settled in 1873 for farming and timber; the surrounding countryside was suitable for both dairy and orchards.
 Timber provided income while farms were established.
 The name Gembrook came from the small gems that were found in small creeks and watercourses in the surrounding area.

 The Post Office opened on 5 October 1877.

 Puffing Billy railway

 The Gembrook railway line was opened from Upper Ferntree Gully on 18 December 1900.
 The narrow gauge line, these days known as Puffing Billy, brought tourists from Melbourne, as well as enabling timber and local produce, including fruit trees and potatoes, to be taken back to Melbourne.
 More than 20 timber mills were operating in the Gembrook area, with timber from the mills transported to the station on narrow gauge timber tramways.
 After the devastating fires in 1926 and 1939 which destroyed many of the timber mills, there was talk of closing the line.
 The line eventually closed on 30 April 1954 after a landslide blocked part of the line the previous year (the line was already in decline because motor traffic had replaced much of the railway's patronage).
 Soon after this time (between 1958 and 1962) the broad gauge line to Upper Ferntree Gully was extended to Belgrave which is less than 18 km away from Gembrook.
 In 1962, the western end of the Gembrook railway line which extended from Belgrave to Menzies Creek was reopened as a heritage tourist railway.
 Later extensions to Emerald in 1965, and Lakeside (in Emerald Lake Park) in 1975, were opened and finally the last section to Gembrook in 1998, which saw the complete service resume between Belgrave and Gembrook.
 A short section from Gembrook towards Cockatoo was gradually reopened in the early 1990s as restoration work progressed.